Weniger Dialog? Fantastische Literatur in zynischen Zeiten

 Collaboration and constant change

 Wo ist Afrika? takes a process-oriented approach that challenges the sole interpretive authority of the museum, presents a multitude of parallel narratives, and raises important questions about our social coexistence today.
-Developed in collaboration with the Advisory Board for the Representation of Africa Collections (ABRAC), as well as cultural practitioners and artists Africa and the Diaspora, the exhibition offers space for multiple perspectives, including specially commissioned artworks.
+The exhibition was developed in collaboration with the Advisory Board for the Representation of Africa Collections (ABRAC) as well as cultural practitioners and artists in Africa and the diaspora and offers space for diverse perspectives, including specially commissioned artworks.

-The exhibition is continually modified by the current Africa Department and its collaborative partners, and thus also conveys more recent developments such as current research findings, restitution processes, and collaborative projects.
+The exhibition is constantly being modified by the Africa Department and its cooperation partners.
+It also conveys more recent developments such as current research findings, restitution processes and collaborative projects.